klocki

 Sound 8

 Klocki is a short and relaxing puzzle title that should appeal to all fans of the genre.
-Thanks to the lack of timers, ratings, leaderboards, and points it’s a very calming experience too.
-Although it starts very easy the game continually introduces new puzzle elements and then combines everything for a bigger challenge.
+Thanks to the lack of timers, ratings, leaderboards, and points, it’s a very calming experience too.
+Although it starts very easy, the game continually introduces new puzzle elements and then combines them to create a bigger challenge.
 Nevertheless, most players should be able to complete every level in under two hours, but seeing as the game is so cheap this is still great value for money.

-Gameplay: Somewhat easy, but very enjoyable and relaxing.
+Gameplay: While somewhat easy, the game is still very enjoyable and relaxing.

 Graphics: The minimal visuals fit the calming nature of the game.

-Sound: Just as calming and soothing as the visual style
+Sound: The audio is just as calming and soothing as the visual style

 Summary 8.0 Great